sandialabs/halucinator/doc/tutorial/2_run_uart_example.md

 ```

 The first three options are ignored on the cortex-m3 in HALucinator, are
-derived from the firmware, and are present for historical reasons.
+derived from the firmware.
 The `symbols`
 entry contains a dictionary mapping addresses to function names.
 They are used
 to resolve the address at which breakpoints are placed.
 This file can be obtained
 from an elf file using the HALucinator tool `hal_make_addr`.
 This was used to